Surviving Motherhood

 Don’t believe the lie that you’re failing just because you’re weary.

-Because the seeds I had faithfully planted weren’t growing fast enough.
-The world was shouting that what I was doing didn’t matter—that it was unproductive, unimportant, even boring.
-Right in the middle of all that noise, my child was having a tantrum, and I still had to pull myself together and go and pick up our eldest from school
+Because the seeds I had faithfully planted weren’t growing fast enough, the world was shouting that what I was doing didn’t matter—that it was unproductive, unimportant, even boring.
+Right in the middle of all that noise, my child was having a tantrum, and I still had to pull myself together and go and pick up our eldest from school.
+These moments reveal how deeply emotional and spiritual exhaustion can affect daily parenting.

 Right there—right in the chaos, when everything feels like it’s crashing down—that’s where He meets us.
 Not when we’re standing tall with everything neatly held together, but when we finally offer Him our weakness, our mess, our breaking point.

 And He says: “The seeds are growing, even if you can’t see them.
 This calling—this sacred, hidden work—is higher than the culture will ever understand.
 You’re not falling behind; you’re walking in obedience.
 And your reward?
-It’s not in applause or perfection—it’s in heaven.”
+It’s not in applause or perfection, it’s in heaven.”
+Faith-based parenting requires trusting what is unseen and believing in long-term fruit.

 And this is what I want to tell you—no, I feel this is His heart for you: